overbyte/notes/unreal-course.md

 ### Using pointers

-Pointers are memory addresses that allow us to refer to memory, potentially set up by another part of the application.
+Pointers are variables that contain memory addresses that allow us to refer to memory, potentially set up by another part of the application.

 Pointers can be classes, structs or variables and members can be referenced with either a dereference by adding a `*` to the pointer name and using brackets or